This alpha shifter is ready to stake his claim…

-Lupine shifter Nikan Lawless has it bad for Esperanze Cordona, the sweet and curvy woman who only views him as a friend.
-But when Nikan is assigned to act as Esperanze’s bodyguard during a weekend education conference, he knows it’s the perfect opportunity to seduce her off her feet—away from the pack.
+Lupine shifter Nikan Lawless has it bad for Esperanze Cordona, the sweet and curvy female who only views him as a friend.
+Lately, however, he’s started to see sparks of interest.
+So when he’s assigned to act as her bodyguard during a weekend education conference, he knows it’s the perfect opportunity to seduce her out of the friend zone—away from the prying eyes of their pack.

 Esperanze Cordona rolled her suitcase to the front door of the house she shared with her four—three—sisters.
 For a moment her breath caught in her throat as that familiar pain lanced through her heart.
 She still couldn’t believe Alicia was gone.
 Didn’t know if she’d ever get used to it.
 Part of her felt guilty for leaving her siblings so soon after their youngest sister’s death, but she needed to get out of the house and away from her entire pack.

 Just for the weekend.
 One of her former professors was giving a lecture in DC and she hadn’t seen him in close to thirty years—since before shifters and other paranormal beings had come out to the world two decades ago—so this was the perfect opportunity.
 While she respected his work and wanted to see him, the truth was, she just needed to get away from the ranch.
 Maybe it would dull her pain.

 As she opened the front door, she immediately smiled.
 Pain from thoughts of her dead sister lingered in her heart, but seeing Nikan Lawless on her doorstep soothed some of it.
 From the moment they’d become friends, she’d noticed his calming effect on everyone, herself included.
 The tall, dark-haired, bronze skinned shifter might be part of the warrior class, but he was incredibly laid-back.